Medicare FAQs

 - your services contravened the 80/20 rule.

-When you have received written notification you should contact Avant for advice.
-Please send all correspondence that you have received from the Department of Health to us at nca@avant.org.au. - Interview - This is an opportunity to talk more about your practice and the anomalies with your billings.
-Before this stage, the Department of Health does not know specifics about your practice or the patients you treat.
-The data it has are simply statistical.
-There is no set format to this interview.
-The Medical Adviser from the Department will often come to a location that is convenient to you, such as your practice, or sometimes this can be conducted over the phone.
-You can bring a support person to this interview.
+Interview: you will probably get invited to an interview with a medical adviser from the Department.
+This is an opportunity to talk more about your practice and the alleged anomalies with your billings.
+Before this interview, the Department does not know specifics about your practice or the patients you treat.
+The data it has is simply statistical.
+There is a set format to this interview.
+The Medical Adviser from the Department will usually conduct the interview over the phone.

 The possible outcomes of the PRP are:

-- No further action will be taken if the Medical Advisers (doctors employed by Department of Health) no longer have concerns after meeting with you or after you provide them with extra information.
+- No further action will be taken if the Medical Advisers (doctors employed by the Department) no longer have concerns after meeting with you or after you provide them with extra information.

-- A review of your Medicare data will take place after six months if concerns still exist.
+- A review of your Medicare data will take place for a period – usually six months – if some concerns still exist.

-- Referral to the Professional Services Review if you progress through all stages of the PRP and concerns still exist.
+- Referral to the Professional Services Review if significant concerns still exist.

-You can find more information about the Practitioner Review Program on the Department of Health website.
+You can find more information about the Practitioner Review Program on the Department of Health, Disability and Ageing website.

-If you have been referred to the PSR we recommend you:
+If you have been referred to the PSR we recommend you contact us immediately.
+If you have already been in contact with Avant and:

-- Familiarise yourself with the documents that the Chief Executive Medicare has sent you, including concerns and statistics about your practice.
-You should also familiarise yourself with the item descriptors that match the Department’s concerns.
+Familiarise yourself with the documents that the PSR has sent you, including concerns and statistics about your practice.
+You should also familiarise yourself with the item descriptors that match the PSR’s concerns.
 These item descriptions can be found at MBS online.

 Consider informing people close to you that you have been referred to the PSR.
-This is your choice but can be beneficial to your wellbeing.
+This is your choice but can be beneficial to your wellbeing to have the support of those you trust during this process.

 For more information about the process please visit the PSR website.

-The process begins at the last stage of the Practitioner Review Program (read above).
-If delegates (health professional advisers and senior staff) of the Department of Health request the Director of the Professional Services Review to review your provision of services, the Director will consider the information and material.
+The PSR process begins at the last stage of the PRP .
+The PSR process is independent from the Department of Health, Disability and Ageing (Medicare).
+If the Department request the Director of the PSR to review your provision of services, the Director will consider the information and material.
 If it appears that you engaged in inappropriate practice the Director will conduct a review.

 When you receive this report you will have the opportunity to make submissions.
 We can assist you with this part of the process.